“Resilience in Rhythm” Exhibit Opening at Joseph Brant Museum

 Attendees will also learn about UCMAS Abacus/iMaths Burlington and Rise Through Rhythm, a new STE(A)M Youth Initiative with danceScape that empowers children, youth, and families with limited resources to engage in Science, Technology, Art, and Mathematics — disciplines beautifully embodied through the art and rhythm of dance.

-Register below or at lessons.dancescape.com
+Register for more upcoming events at lessons.dancescape.com

 Media Contact